Hair loss is inherited only from the mother’s side.

 If hair is not lost by the age of 40, it will not be lost later either.

-The hair may start falling at any age.
+The hair loss may start at any age.

 Washing too often causes hair loss.